1

 Job description

-Paramedic Position at Assist Ambulance
+Paramedic Opportunity At Assist Ambulance

-Assist Ambulance is looking for new and experienced paramedics to join us full-time and part-time at our Bronx base!
+Assist Ambulance is looking for new and experienced paramedics to join us full-time and part-time at our Brooklyn base!
 Assist is a New York City EMS agency offering a full range of emergency medical and transportation services throughout the five boroughs.
 Assist has a proud 30 year history of providing these services to the diverse and vibrant communities of NYC.
 Assist Ambulance offers Advanced Life Support and Basic Life Support via emergency and non-emergency ambulance transports for various hospitals, nursing homes, assisted living facilities, doctor's offices, and community-based organizations.

 Job Requirements: